PostHog/posthog/README.md

 ## Contributing

 We <3 contributions big and small.
-The best ways to do this are:
+In priority order (although everything is appreciated) with the most helpful first:

 - Give us feedback in our [Slack community](https://posthog.com/slack)
-- Vote on features in our [roadmap](https://posthog.com/roadmap)
+- Vote on features or get early access to beta functionality in our [roadmap](https://posthog.com/roadmap)
 - Open a PR (see our instructions on [developing PostHog locally](https://posthog.com/handbook/engineering/developing-locally))
 - Submit a [feature request](https://github.com/PostHog/posthog/issues/new?assignees=&labels=enhancement%2C+feature&template=feature_request.md) or [bug report](https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md)